 Do you need to eat like this evermore?
 Nope.
 Think of it as a practice – something you do regularly, and build like you might build a muscle.
 Like learning to breathe the yogic way, Mindful Eating has a tendency to expand on its own.
 So, you’ll find yourself tuning in naturally to more of what you eat – or finding a moment of awakening – whoa, what I am eating or impressive that I can fit all of that in my mouth!

-When I teach mindful eating at Kripalu, I encourage people to begin where they are, so if you don’t currently do this practice, and you take a few mindful bites each day, terrific.
+When I teach mindful eating, at Kripalu or another retreat center, I encourage people to begin where they are.
+So if you don’t currently do this practice, and you take a few mindful bites each day, terrific.

 If you find that you are not practicing, chunk it down until it is ridiculously easy.
 So, can you take one mindful bite each day?
 How about one mindful bite on your day off?
 One mindful breath?
-If you don’t have the 10 seconds it takes to take one mindful breath, well…you are indeed a busy person, and there’s hope for you yet!
+If you don’t have the 5-10 seconds it takes to take one mindful breath, well…you are indeed a busy person, and there’s hope for you yet!
+Maybe a little support, like with my Mini-course.
 Try try again.

 What Does the Science Say?

 When I wrote my first book, Every Bite Is Divine, there really wasn’t much research explaining the mechanisms by which mindfulness eating meditation or yoga, does what they do.
 We just knew it worked.
 Times have changed!